 - Again, check the leak indicator for movement or use the meter reading method, making sure not to use any water during this period.
 If the leak indicator stops moving or there is no change in the meter readings, then you have a leak inside of the house, most likely the toilet.
 If the leak indicator continues to move or there is a change in the meter readings, then the leak is outside between the meter and the house and you will need to call a plumber for help.

 Household water leaks cost homeowners approximately 10 percent more on their water bill through problems such as worn-out toilet flappers, leaking valves, dripping faucets, and others.
 That can add up to over 10,000 gallons a year, per home!

 The City's water utility staff ask that all residents do their part to avoid wasted water, and offers free dye strips to detect toilet leaks, available at the City Hall Utility Billing counter.

-Learn more about the types of leaks, and how to fix them, from these educational videos provided by Seattle Public Utility.
+Learn more about the types of leaks and how to fix them, as well as preventing freezing damage, from these educational videos provided by Seattle Public Utility.

 Learn About Other Ways to Conserve Water